digiaonline/react-boilerplate/docs/02-best-pratices.md

 ## Routing

-Use [React Router](https://github.com/ReactTraining/react-router) to define the routes for your application.
+Use [React Router](https://github.com/ReactTraining/react-router) to create routes for your application.

-**Protip:** You can use [React Router Redux](https://github.com/reactjs/react-router-redux) to connect React Router to Redux.
-It provides a reducer for the routing state and action creators for updating that state.

-**Note:** At the time of writing this [React Router v4](https://github.com/ReactTraining/react-router/tree/v4) is in beta.
-The major difference from v3 is that it embraces *declarative composability*.
-New projects should use v4 once it is stable.
-However if you are using v3 and it is getting the job done, do not worry about switching.

 ## Utilities